 Not pH sensitive, the flower color of this variety is consistent across all soil types.

-‘Kiyosumi’ is especially cold hardy and blooms on old wood.
-The foliage is tinged with burgundy in spring and again in the fall.
-Topping out 3 to 4 feet, it has an erect, somewhat rounded, and compact growth habit.
+Topping out at two to three feet, it has an erect, somewhat rounded, and compact growth habit.

 Oak Leaf Hydrangeas